 There is sparse population in this pristine region.
 You will find wildlife, aquatic life and plant life in wild natural abundance.
 Within the Gales Point Wildlife Sanctuary (an IUCN designated Category IV Wildlife Sanctuary), this beach is one of the Caribbean’s most important nesting grounds for Hawksbill turtles.
 The immediate area, including the seaside lagoons nearby, is home to the largest population of West Indian Manatee in North or Central American or the Caribbean basin.
 Healthy populations of jaguar, ocelot, parrots, monkeys and other rare and exotic species abound in the surrounding forests and savannas.
 The sport fishing here is some of the best in the world, featuring tarpon, jack, barracuda, grouper, permit and many other species.
 The famous MesoAmerican Barrier Reef begins about 9 miles offshore, well known for outstanding reef fishing and some of the world’s best snorkeling & reef diving!

 With natural, high-sand privatebeaches amidst mature coconut palms and hardwood trees, these properties have excellent, well-elevated, building sites.
 The Coastal Highway serving it today is an all-weather gravel road.
-However on 9/21/16 Belize’s Prime Minister officially announced an ambitious project financed by the U.K. to pave and realign this road with new bridges, to be complete in 2020.
-One bridge us already complete.
+This ambitious project, financed by the U.K. to pave and realign this road with new bridges, tis well underway.
 Soon this strategic road and vital shortcut to the southern half of the country will attract more traffic.
 Property values will appreciate and development is coming.
 By using thoughtful, low-density planning & sustainable building practices, this area is now becoming an in-demand resort, safe-haven, and private retreat area.

 Right now it is investment-grade, ocean-front land with huge potential.